soierr/gl-airline/README.md

 # gl-airline

-Please make sure that the preliminary setup are done as following:
+Please make sure that the preliminary setup is done as following:

 1. OS console screen width is no less than 118.
 Otherwise output might be wrapped
 2. JAVA_HOME is set up to 1.8 jdk